mskgreenbaumlab/Onboarding/README.md

 ## HPC Configuration

 ### Environment Module
-To use lab's shared environment modules on juno/lilac, create following file `~/.modulerc`
+To use lab's shared environment modules on juno/lilac, create following file `~/.modulerc`. then paste following lines in it.
 ```
 #%Module
 prepend-path MODULEPATH /juno/work/greenbaum/modulefiles